jtordecilla1/ror_kittens_api/README.md

 # Kittens API

-This is a lightweight implementations of rails capacities, it provides a simple model with both html and json request, it offers access to the following routes:
+This is a lightweight implementations of Rails capacities, it provides a simple model with both html and json request, it offers access to the following routes:

 | HTTP Verb | Path                | Controller#Action | Description              |
 |-----------|---------------------|-------------------|--------------------------|